dataindataout/xtest_ansible/README.md

 Please note that while some of the snippets within may be useful in a production environment, this code is meant to be used for demos and experiments, and is not intended to be optimized for high load or scale.

+## Local provisioning

 Ansible is used to provision database clusters.
 Current available options are:

-- YugabyteDB 3-node cluster (fuzzy) with two tables (artists and artwork) from the MoMA data set
+- YugabyteDB 3-node cluster (moma) with two tables (artists and artwork) from the MoMA data set
 - YugabyteDB 3-node x 2 xcluster (million) with a million-row generated table
+- PostgreSQL single instance using a million-row generated table

 An example command for provisioning a test cluster is:
-`ansible-playbook -i inventory.yml tasks/fuzzy.yml`
+`ansible-playbook -i inventory.yml tasks/moma.yml`

+## Scenarios

 After the cluster is running, various scenarios can be run.
 Current available scenarios are: